gravitycircle/scaffold/README.md

 - Delete all extra themes / plugins.
 We're departing from those.

 ## Alright Sparky!
+- To finish up your initial WordPress setup, you will want to assign all global values before proceeding to prevent error messages from appearing.
+To do this, log into Wordpress by going into `_bin/wp-admin` on your browser
+- Make sure to set your home page, posts page and 404 page display the correct info:
+   - Go to Pages and create a Page for a 404 template, and another one for the page to handle posts.
+We can use the Sample page as your home page for now.
+   - Go to *Settings > Reading* and set the *Your Homepage Displays* option to *A Static Page*
+   - Define pages on the 2 options presented.
+Use the Sample page as your home page for now and the posts page created two steps before this.
+Scoll down and hit *Save Changes*.
+   - Go to under *Settings > General* and scoll to the bottom, through the menu box under "Page Displayed when Lost", select your intended page that would contain your 404 template.
+Before you hit save...
 - The correct Google Cloud Platform API must be placed in the database.
-To do this, log into Wordpress by going into `_bin/wp-admin` on your browser.
-- On the left hand panel, look for *Settings > General*
-- Scroll down to the bottom and add an API Key named `Google Cloud Platform` and a matching API key to the right.
-Save.
+Add an API Key named `Google Cloud Platform` and a matching API key to the right, then hit *Save Changes*.
-- Documentation is still in the works.
-- **Note:** Make sure to set your home page displays with the correct info under *General Settings > Reading*
-   - Create a new blank page, so you can get this setting saved.
-   - Set the *Your Homepage Displays* option to *A Static Page*
-   - Define pages on the 2 options presented.
-Use the blank page for either the home page or the posts page.
+- You're all set up!

 #### ~Stay Tuned!